 There are so many ways to utilize fresh herbs once you decide to grow them.
 Here are a few ideas on how to incorporate a herb garden into your kitchen.

-4. Not Everything You See On The Grocery Store Shelf Has To Come From A Shelf
+4. Not All Groceries Have To Come From A Shelf

 There are many items we are just programmed to think, “I’ll run to the grocery store for that!”
 Things such as butter, pasta, bread, and yogurt (just to name a few) don’t have to come from a store shelf.